 The Parliamentary Ombudsmen (JO) carried out an inspection regarding the COVID-19 situation at the detention facilities under the supervision of the Swedish Migration Agency.
 Due to the risks of infection, the Migration Agency set up two different sections in all the detention centres; namely one designed for confirmed COVID-19 cases; and another section for suspected COVID-19 cases.
 As regards the possibility to respect physical distancing, reports from staff and detainees at the detention centres of Flen and Märsta revealed that this was difficult to implement in practice as many rooms were shared by six people.
 Staff informed that they had not received proper training nor information as to how to use protective equipment against the virus besides a link to an “instruction-video” illustrating how to use the safety equipment.
 Regarding access to information, the JO was informed that some of the detainees had received information verbally and a few had received written information on how to wash hands and other hygiene-related information.

 There was one case in the Märsta detention centre where a detainee was found to be positive to COVID-19 on 18 March 2020 and was released from detention on the same day.
 The man was informed he could leave the detention centre but said he did not want to leave as he had nowhere to go and did not want to potentially infect other people.
 His condition deteriorated and he was examined on 21 March 2020 by ambulance personnel but did not need hospital care.
 His condition further deteriorated and he was hospitalised on 23 March 2020.
-He deceased on 14 April 2020.
+He died on 14 April 2020.

 Ch.
 11, Section 1 Aliens Act.